 What to Bring

-Ban Gioc is slowly growing in popularity but the location is still fairly remote so it’s recommended to bring snacks, a light lunch, and water.
+Ban Gioc is slowly growing in popularity but the location is still fairly remote so bring snacks, a light lunch, and water.
 There are some food stalls at the entrance but they are somewhat overpriced so it’s better to bring your own.

 You should also wear comfortable shoes for hiking and a change of clothes since you’ll probably get wet during your visit.